https://www.chefspencil.com

 KAIAMO, Bucharest

-Chef Radu Ionescu, 3 chef hats and 15 Gault&Millau points for the restaurant
+Chef Radu Ionescu, 3 chef hats and 15 Gault&Millau points for the restaurant.

 As you enter the new KAIAMO, you step into a world of symbolism and hidden stories embodied in the beautifully refurbished pieces of wood reclaimed from demolished houses.
 The traditional mask displayed at the entrance is a symbol (and logo) of constant change and improvement, something that is also the drive of the restaurant itself, a drive derived from a fear of mediocrity.

-Radu Ionescu designed everything as a tribute to Romania, from every decorative detail to dividing the salon into four zones that each have a view of the open kitchen: the night zone or lounge (Moldova), day zone (Muntenia), bar zone (Translivania), and the platform zone (Maramureș).
+Radu Ionescu designed everything as a tribute to Romania, from every decorative detail to dividing the salon into four zones that each have a view of the open kitchen: the night zone or lounge (Moldova), day zone (Muntenia), bar zone (Transylvania), and the platform zone (Maramureș).

 There is also a more contained area for tasting the menu that the owner himself named Chef’s Corner, meant for family dinners or creative gatherings.

-In order to revive old time cuisine challenges, the kitchen only works with seasonal crops so the menu changes every three months.
-Its back to the roots concept can be seen not only in the use of stone plates but in the cutlery, tableware, and even the beautiful solid wood tables.
+In order to revive old-time cuisine challenges, the kitchen only works with seasonal crops so the menu changes every three months.
+Its back-to-the-roots concept can be seen not only in the use of stone plates but in the cutlery, tableware, and even the beautiful solid wood tables.

 Bistro de l’Arte, Brașov

-Chef Oana Irina Coantă was named the Female Chef of the Year, having received 1 chef hat and 12.5 Gault&Millau points for the restaurant
+Chef Oana Irina Coantă was named the Female Chef of the Year, having received 1 chef hat and 12.5 Gault&Millau points for the restaurant.

 You can leave your bicycle, if you come with one, on a narrow street in the old center of Brașov near a little terrace in front of an old house.
-The interior of arched beige ceilings and red brick columns invites you to slow down and take a savory slice of the arts while sitting down to a table of good old Romanian cuisine brought up to modernity.
+The interior of arched beige ceilings and red brick columns invites you to slow down and take a savory slice of the arts while sitting down at a table of good old Romanian cuisine brought up to modernity.

 Chef and owner Oana Coantă literally traveled the country in a quest to unearth the buried treasures of inherited recipes that provide the original tastes.